mapbox/underreact/README.md

 Type `string`.
 Absolute path, please.
 Default: `${project-root}/public/`.

 Any files you put into this directory will be copied, without processing, into the [`outputDirectory`](#outputdirectory).
 You can put images, favicons, data files, and anything else you want in here.
-To reference these assets in your Javascript code, you use the `BASE_PATH` environment variable, Read [How do I include SVGs, images, and videos?](#how-do-i-include-svgs-images-and-videos).
+To reference these assets in your Javascript code, you can use the `BASE_PATH` environment variable.
+Read [How do I include SVGs, images, and videos?](#how-do-i-include-svgs-images-and-videos).

 In the default value, `project-root` refers to the directory of your `underreact.config.js` file.